Polyline Generative Navigable Space Segmentation for Autonomous Visual Navigation: Methodology

-where the term on the right-hand side of $\geq$ is called the \textit{Evidence Lower BOund}~(ELBO) of the data marginal likelihood.
+where the term on the right side of the inequality is called the \textit{Evidence Lower BOund}~(ELBO) of the data marginal likelihood.
 Maximizing the ELBO is equivalent to maximizing the data marginal likelihood.
-By utilizing Monte Carlo sampling, the total loss function over the whole training dataset is:
+By using Monte Carlo sampling, the total loss to be \textit{minimized} over the whole training dataset is: